 How long do dental bridges last?

 The tooth restoration has the potential to last for several years provided that you look after your bridge well.
 A bridge should be cared for in exactly the same way as natural teeth.

 Are there any alternatives?

 Dental implants are an alternative to dental bridges, they are small titanium screws that are used to replace the root section of an absent tooth.
 This has the benefit of being a stand-alone treatment option that does not include the neighbouring teeth.
 We are happy to discuss treatment options with you and can recommend the best solution based on your budget and personal preferences.
-Dentures and Precision Attachments are also other alternatives.
+As well as Bridges, We offer other alternative treatments such as Dentures and Precision Attachments.